SumoLogic/sumologic-documentation/docs/security/cloud-infrastructure-security/cloud-infrastructure-security-for-aws.md

      * View Monitors
      * Manage Monitors
 * **Sumo Logic Access ID and Key**.
 When you deploy the solution, you’ll need to supply a Sumo Logic [Access ID and Access Key](/docs/manage/security/access-keys/), which enable you to use Sumo Logic APIs.
 Make sure you have the role capabilities listed above before generating the Access ID and Key.
 * **AWS credentials**.
 To deploy the solution, you will need to log onto the [AWS Console](https://console.aws.amazon.com/console).
 For the CloudFormation template deployment, your AWS role must have the permissions described by [this JSON file](https://sumologic-appdev-aws-sam-apps.s3.amazonaws.com/AWSCISCFTemplatePermissions.json).
 As necessary, you may add JSON text to an existing or a new policy associated with an AWS IAM role as described in the [AWS documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-and-attach-iam-policy.html).
 You can set this up during installation.
-For more information, see [Step 2: Check AWS role permission](#step-2-check-aws-role-permission).
+For more information, see [Check AWS role permission](#check-aws-role-permission).
 * **Monitors**.
 The Cloud Infrastructure Security for AWS solution comes with pre-packaged alerts in the form of Sumo Logic Monitors.
 To learn more about their capabilities, visit the [Monitors](/docs/alerts/monitors/) page.

 ### AWS regions supported